 The University anticipates the need to manage its loan financing arrangements in a careful and measured manner, recognising that conditions can change substantially over the period of a long term loan.
 The Governing Body requires that interest rate exposure is managed by means of a combination of variable and fixed rate borrowing.
-New borrowing of £0.1m was received from Salix to support a range of energy efficient projects.
+New interest free borrowing of £56k was received from Salix to support a range of energy efficient projects.